Suburb overview

 • Long distance to the CBD (457 km) — plan for commute time or local employment.

 Red Cliffs is a smaller community of 5,294 — about 71% of the Victoria suburb median (7,416) — so investors should factor in the narrower buyer pool and longer average time-on-market.
 Red Cliffs's median household income of $67,080/year is 30% below the Victoria suburb median ($95,160) — this is an affordability play where returns lean on yield and patient capital growth rather than demographic premium.
-Median weekly rent of $240 equates to $1,040/month — about 96% of the median mortgage repayment of $1,083/month — meaning rental income covers most of a typical owner's repayment and this is a genuine cash-flow suburb before tax benefits.
+At the 2021 Census, median weekly rent of $240 equated to $1,040/month — about 96% of the then-median mortgage repayment of $1,083/month.
+Both figures have moved substantially since 2021, so treat the ratio as a historical signal that this suburb leaned cash-flow-friendly, and verify against current listings and rates.
 Red Cliffs is 457 km from Melbourne, so the local market tracks regional employment and lifestyle drivers more than CBD-driven commuter demand.

 Regional property can deliver strong cash-flow yields but liquidity is tighter — plan for longer hold periods and verify local employment stability.
-Local rents consume roughly 19% of household income — a useful sanity check on tenant affordability.
+At the 2021 Census, local rents consumed roughly 19% of household income — a dated but useful sanity check on tenant affordability.

 How Red Cliffs stacks up against the median of all Victoria suburbs in our dataset.
 Positive values mean Red Cliffs sits above the state median; negative means below.